-4. Preparation for hand hygiene
+4. Before performing hand hygiene

-To facilitate effective hand hygiene when delivering direct care, staff must ensure that they:
+To facilitate effective hand hygiene when delivering care, staff must ensure that they:

-- Cover cuts and abrasions with waterproof dressings - Are 'Bare below the elbows', which entails: - Exposing forearms by wearing short sleeved clothing or rolling sleeves up to the elbows.
-If disposable over-sleeves are worn for religious reasons, these must be removed and disposed of before performing hand hygiene, then replaced with a new pair - Removing wrist and hand jewellery.
-Rings with jewels, stones, ridges or grooves should not be worn as these may harbour bacteria and also prevent good hand hygiene.
-A plain band ring may be worn, but ensure the area under the ring is included when hands are washed or alcohol handrub applied.
-A religious bangle can be worn, but should be moved up the forearm during hand hygiene and secured during resident care activities
+- Are 'Bare below the elbows', which entails: - Exposing forearms by wearing short sleeved clothing or rolling sleeves up to the elbows.
+If disposable over-sleeves are worn for religious reasons, these must be removed and disposed of before performing hand hygiene, then replaced - Removing all hand and wrist jewellery.
+The wearing of a single, plain metal finger ring, e.g. a wedding band, is permitted, but should be removed (or moved up) during hand hygiene.
+A religious bangle can be worn, but should be moved up the forearm during hand hygiene and secured during patient care activities